GitGudBruhh/SOI_24_RnC/README.md

 Then, running the simulator opens up a window with the custom maze.
 Be sure to give sufficient space padding in the left, right, top and bottom of the mazes to generate a background usable by the simulator.

+Note: You can use the `grid_creator.py` script to help you create a maze grid to edit.

 ## Communication Protocol
 Data is exchanged as a string of signals with